iamgreenintro/ng-iamgreenintro/README.md

 ## Features

 - [x] Draggable components - a directive to make Angular components draggable.
-- [x] Notification component & service - a toaster component and service to manage customizable notifications out of the box.
+- [x] Notification component & service - a toast component and service to manage customizable notifications out of the box.
 - [x] Angular demo application with above mentioned features.

 ## Development